Sam-wiz/rocketium-assignment/ReadMe.md

 # Rocketium Assignment

 This repository contains the code for a Rocketium assignment.
-The project is built with JavaScript in NodeJs using express framework and includes a set of scripts and source code files.
+The project is built with JavaScript using Node.js and the Express framework.
+It includes a set of scripts and source code files.

 ## Prerequisites